Chief Strategy Officer

 Common Hiring Pitfalls — and How We Avoid Them

-Our 14 years of placing CSO leaders has taught us exactly where searches go wrong.
+Our 14 years of placing Chief Strategy Officer leaders has taught us exactly where searches go wrong.
 Here is what we watch for.

 McKinsey/BCG pedigree dependencymanagement consulting alumni are excellent strategy thinkers but often lack the executional experience and organisational patience to drive change in complex corporates